Kittysplit/kittysplit-blog/_posts/2018-05-05-kittysplit-premium-features.md

 ---
 layout: post
-title: Super kitties come to Kittysplit!
+title: Super kitties come to out cost-sharing app!
+description: "We offer a bill-splitting app for those situations where you're travelling in multiple counties.
+Kittysplit is the perfect solution for these scenarios.
+Find out more!"
 ---

 After 6 years of offering Kittysplit completely for free, today we've added some features that will cost money.